Click the markers for details of the work in individual countries

 What is the present state of the work?

 A student ministry has been established and nationals are widely involved.
-At the moment there are 3 full-time staff workers.
+At the moment there are 2 full-time staff workers and 2 part-time volunteers.
 There is an ongoing challenge to continue the work in most places.
 Most groups cease to exist after 4 or 5 years after they have started, partly due to fairly low number of students involved.
 Therfore groups need ongoing support from staff and volunteers.
 Currently there are active groups in Vilnius and Kaunas, as well as many contacts in Klaipeda and Siauliai where we are experiencing a „generational gap".
 These groups need a lot of help from staff workers.

 There is a growing number of international students.
 This is very exiting because there are a lot of opportunities to get involved with international students and the universities' administration would welcome initiatives, but there are not enough hands on deck to do the work.
 We need more workers in the harvest field!